arthursb2016/responsive-app/README.md

 This package will be installed as a dependency.

 ## Demo
-The plugin will make sure your app proportions and relative sizes are all the same across all screen resolutions:
+The plugin will make sure your app proportions and relative sizes are all the same across different resolutions:

 ![Responsive app demo](demo.gif)